JabRef/user-documentation/en/SQLExport.md

 From JabRef 3.6 onwards, [collaborative working on a SQL database](SQLDatabase) is supported**

-JabRef is capable of exporting the contents of the BibTeX database, along with groups information, to an external MySQL or PostgreSQL database.
+JabRef is capable of exporting the contents of the BibTeX database, along with groups information, to an external MariaDB or PostgreSQL database.

-You just need to be sure you have an user/password with full privileges on a MySQL or PostgreSQL server.
+You just need to be sure you have an user/password with full privileges on a MariaDB or PostgreSQL server.

 ## Export